joolfe/postman-to-openapi/docs/index.md

 # Features

+## Basic conversion

+This library support the transformation from Postman collection to all the basic HTTP method as GET, POST, PUT... and also parse the body request of type raw `Json` or `Text` type.
+[Query parameters](#parameters-parsing) are also supported.

+Have a look to the [PostmantoOpenAPI collection](https://github.com/joolfe/postman-to-openapi/blob/master/test/resources/input/PostmantoOpenAPI.json) file for an example of how to use this feature.

 ## Basic API info

 For fill the OpenAPI [info object](https://swagger.io/specification/#info-object) this library use the information defined in Postman [collection](https://learning.postman.com/docs/sending-requests/intro-to-collections/#creating-collections) level as "name" and "description".